Yas2020/AmazonDynamodbApplications/README.md

 AmazonDynamodbApplications:

-In the project, I build a simple CRUD application using Amazon API Gateway, Amazon Lambda and Amazon Dynamodb.
+In this project, I build a simple CRUD application using Amazon API Gateway, Amazon Lambda and Amazon Dynamodb.
+This project is part of a course exercise I did on Coursera [here](https://www.coursera.org/learn/dynamodb-nosql-database-driven-apps/home/week/1), which was presented in JavaScript.

-It is basically a relational data structure with dragons of different types, having different skills and modifiers.
-However we want to use DynamoDB to store this data (4 JSON files), and leverage that to display card data on the website as part of an online game.
-We need a script that can upload multiple items to multiple tables using batch processing.
-We decide to create a table for each JSON file:
+The data is organized with a relational data structure of items called dragons of different types, having different features and modifiers.
+However we want to use DynamoDB to store this data (4 JSON files), and thent to display data on cards on the website as part of an online game.
+Here is the structure of provided tables in json files:

    - Dragon Stats Table: using dragon name as the Primary Key (PK) as you will want to search for a dragon by name.